gustavo-it/javascript/readme.md

 ---
 # Constructor Functions - Factory Functions
 These two folders have an **html calculator code**.
 But as the folders already say, a calculator is made with construction function and another with factory function.

+---
+# Section 04 - Arrays
+This section delves into arrays.
+Showing functions like reducer, filter and map, how to perform the combination of these 3 functions and show a little about the foreach as well.